We’ve found out what SEO is; now, let’s take a look at some examples of good SEO practices.

 Fresh Content

 Higher page viewing times mean search engines are more likely to give your site a higher ranking.
-Baring this in mind, it pays to have content your customers can engage with for longer periods of time.
+Bearing this in mind, it pays to have content your customers can engage with for longer periods.

-Adding a blog to your website is one of the simplest ways to keep your website fresh with new content.
+Adding a blog to your website is a simple way to keep it fresh with new content.
 Consider a ‘News’ section, also.

-When adding in optimised keywords into your content, it’s crucial that you stick to an appropriate density.
-For text that measures 300 words should generally use a keyword density of between 1-3%.
+When adding optimised keywords to your content, it’s crucial that you stick to an appropriate density.
+Text that measures 300 words should generally use a keyword density of between 1-3%.
 Any more and you risk being penalised for ‘keyword stuffing’.

 How to get Higher on Google

 Search engine algorithms (the robots that rank your website) are forever changing.
 As per Google’s CEO, Eric Schmidt, in 2010, Google made over 500 algorithm changes.
 That’s 1.5 per day!
-No one quite knows the exact ins and outs of any search engine algorithm but we can look at their objective and deduce a plan of action from that.
+No one quite knows the exact ins and outs of any search engine algorithm, but we can look at its objective and deduce a plan of action from that.

-Based on this incentive of matching up searchers with the perfect website, your time is better spent making an original website tailored to people.
-Tailoring your website to just look good to those pesky ranking robots is bad SEO practice.
+Given the incentive to match searchers with the perfect website, it’s more effective to create an original website tailored to people.
+Tailoring your website solely to impress ranking robots is bad SEO practice.

 Keywords

-Optimising your website for long tail keywords is definitely worth considering, particularly if you are just starting out and can’t compete with the ‘big fish’.
+Optimising your website for long tail keywords is definitely worth considering, particularly if you are starting and can’t compete with the ‘big fish’.
 Despite having lower search volumes, long tail keywords are easier to rank for and are very specific.
-Whatever service or product you offer, the more specific the search term, the more likely they are looking for exactly what you have to offer.
+Whatever service or product you offer, the more specific the search term, the more likely they are to be looking for precisely what you have to offer.

 It’s all about RESEARCH!
 And plenty of it.
 We can help you with this.